JoniBach/buy-a-brew/README.md

 __In Brief:__

-This is a project made to demonstrate my Front End development ability in React JS.
+This is a project made to demonstrate my Front End development ability in React JS (aimed at mobile users).
 Made over the course of a couple evenings, buy-a-brew showcases a variety of modern techniques that make UI development such an amazing field to be working in!
 These range from implementing React Contexts to handle the global webstore for the Shopping Cart, to utalising bootstrapping libraries like Material UI to support rapid prototyping by quickly implementing global theming and existing, beautiful, opensourced components.

 ## Where could we go next?